trwnh/namecheap/README.md

 - none of the api calls are paginated yet but this probably doesn't matter bc the hook works based on an env var
 - no error checking or handling of any sort
 - was going to be a more robust wrapper of certbot that loops over all your domains, but heck it
+- lol everything is hardcoded so make sure to put in your own username / api key

 ## example usage if you've got existing certs
 edit existing renewal conf, e.g. `/etc/letsencrypt/renewal/tarawneh.org.conf` and make sure `authenticator = manual`, `pref_challs = dns-01,`, `manual_auth_hook = /path/to/auth`, `manual_public_ip_logging_ok = True`